Deb0890/Personal-library-manager/README.md

 [] delete image from uploads folder when book is deleted [] indication in book card of loan status
-[] configure 404 response better (more consistently in backend and on individual pages on frontend)
+[] configure 404 response better (more consistently in backend and on individual pages on frontend) [] component to indicate that there are no books in the library